 Child psychology has labeled these attachment items as transitional objects.
 While the value or detriment of these items have been actively debated over the years, most psychologists and experts today agree that these types of attachments are not unhealthy at all.
 They may actually lead to a higher level of self-esteem and comfort.

 Babies are born wanting to be held as close as they were in the womb.
-This feeling of closeness to someone is largely born out of being held by their mothers, and then fathers.
+The feeling of being close to someone is largely born out their mothers holding them, and then fathers.
 In fact, many refer to the three months after birth as the fourth trimester.
 As babies age, they still feel the urge to be close or cuddled.
 In many Western societies, as children become toddlers and are transitioning to sleeping alone more often, they find comfort in these transitional objects.
-These objects are found less in societies in which co-sleeping is more common.
+In societies where co-sleeping is more common, these objects are less common.

 According to the New York University Psychoanalytical Institute, the transitional object may be classified as one of three ways; as a phase in a child’s development, to fight separation anxiety, and finally, as a neutral sphere in which experience is not challenged by using their creativity.
 In fact, many daycares and preschools do allow these transitional objects into the classroom with the child to ease that anxiety and fear that comes with evolving into a new environment.